 These are Seattle-area teenagers who are making big things happen in their communities.
 Often, that’s thanks in part to their work with local programs, from the year-long service learning Youth Ambassadors Program (YAP) at the Gates Foundation to monthly commitments at some of our area’s best-known museums.

 By educating, engaging and empowering youth, these programs offer teens a way to take their ideas on how to improve the world and make them real.
+We’ve highlighted several YAP members in recent installments of our ongoing series, Teens Take Action.

 This month, we talk to Beth Girma, a senior at Edmonds-Woodway High School, about how her work with the Gates Foundation Discovery Center and the Seattle Art Museum (SAM) has helped her learn more about herself and, by extension, her contribution to the world.